Kalamunda

 An assessment of population growth drivers in Kalamunda reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch's projections for the Kalamunda statistical area (Lv2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate post-2032 growth.
-Looking ahead, demographic trends suggest an above median population growth for national statistical areas.
-By 2041, the Kalamunda (SA2) is projected to expand by 1,002 persons, reflecting a gain of 9.6% over the 17-year period.
+AreaSearch projections for each SA2 area are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
+For areas not covered by this data, growth rates by age cohort from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are used to estimate post-2032 growth.
+Based on aggregated SA2-level projections, the suburb of Kalamunda is expected to expand by 1,018 persons to reach a population of 9,972 by 2041, reflecting an overall gain of 9.6% over the 17-year period.

 Frequently Asked Questions - Population